mrazimi99/doorbell-board/README.md

 3 -> compile and upload .ino into arduino

 4 -> start simulation and run python script (python serial port is set to com2)

+Wifi:

+1 -> upload wifi.ino to nodemcu (com3)

+2 -> open Virtual Serial Port Driver Pro app and split com3 into com8 and com9 (com8 for sending data from board to nodemcu and com9 for receiving location from nodemcu)

+3 -> connect one compim to main arduino with com8 and connect another one to a new board (right-side board in our diagram) with com9

+* Full Setup Board guidance in boardSetup.txt

+Start the simulation and open the android app =)